BasakGuney/CI-CD-with-Gitea-and-ArgoCD-Airgap/README.md

-# CI/CD with Gitea and ArgoCD on Internet-free Environment
+# CI/CD with Gitea and ArgoCD Airgap

 ## Assumptions
 > We assume that your host machine has internet access and your servers haven't and you already created a rke2 kubernetes cluster including your server machines.